centreon/centreon-documentation/fr/releases/centreon-core.md

 - [Configuration] Change default values for Centreon Engine
 - [Configuration] New Logger conf is not exported to distant pollers well
 - [Configuration] Unable to replace 127.0.0.1 by real IP in poller form when already saved in platform_topology
+- [Configuration] InfluxDB configuration columns are deleted in Broker form
+- [Configuration] Wrong broker configuration generated when Anomaly Detection module is installed
 - [Core] Avoid 404 redirection
 - [Install] Cannot update when you have no metaservices
 - [LDAP] Adding new user from LDAP results in Request Entity Too Large error